Health advice for international students

 - No specific vaccinations are required to enter the UK.
 However, some nationals of certain countries require screening for tuberculosis.
 You may wish to bring vaccination records with you to show to a doctor if you need to.

-- Medication prescribed by your doctor is subsidised by the National Health Service (NHS), but there is a standard charge of £8.40 per item that you must pay when you collect your medication from the pharmacy.
+- Medication prescribed by your doctor is subsidised by the NHS, but there is a standard charge of £9 per item that you must pay when you collect your medication from the pharmacy.

 - Services from dentists aren't free (except for children under the age of 18, or aged 18 and in full time education, or women eligible for NHS treatment who are pregnant or have had a baby in the 12 months before the treatment starts).

 - Eye treatment is not free.
 You may be entitled to a subsidised eye test but there will still be a charge for glasses or contact lenses.
 Children under 16, or under 19 and in full-time education are eligible for an NHS voucher entitling them to free eye tests and glasses.

 Students with visas for less than six months

 - You'll only get a limited number of services free.

 - Initial emergency healthcare services provided by a hospital accident and emergency department will be free, but youll be charged for any further treatment or services.

 - You should buy health insurance to cover you for using medical services while you're in the UK.

 - If your home country has a reciprocal health agreement with the UK, some costs may be covered or you may be able to reclaim some healthcare costs.
 If you're from an EEA country, you'll need to apply for a European Health Insurance Card before leaving your home country.
 Please check the UKCISA website section for a full list of entitlements to NHS treatment.